ResearchCodeReviewCommunity/Code-review-Training-and-Education/README.md

-# Template
+# Code review Training and Education
-This is a template I created to be used when building packages.
+This repo is created by the "Code review Training and Education" group to keep track with tasks and collaborate.